SEND Policy 2024.docx

 SEND Inset

 All staff are encouraged to attend courses that help them to acquire the skills needed to work with SEND students.
 As a routine part of staff development, INSET requirements in SEND will be assessed.
-The Headteacher will undertake a similar review of training needs Individual Learning Plans will be discussed with all staff and specific interventions with SEND Learning Mentors.
+The Headteacher will undertake a similar review of training needs.
+Individual Learning Plans will be discussed with all staff and specific interventions with SEND Learning Mentors.

 Partnership with Parents/ Carers